-So how does the department see it in terms of those communities that hardly get any capital projects?
+How does the department see it in terms of those communities that hardly get any capital projects?
 How is the department willing to work with the Nunavummi Nangminiqaqtunik Ikajuuti Secretariat then, on how to make these individuals getting to apprenticeship program?
 Such as, the contractors come to the communities from spring until fall and it is a one-year, pretty much a six month.
 How is the department in conjunction with the Nunavummi Nangminiqaqtunik Ikajuuti secretariat when it comes to apprenticeship programs?
 Thank you, Mr. Chairman.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
-If it is ok with you, I would like to refer this to Ms. Qaurniq.
+(interpretation): Thank you, Mr. Chairman.
+If it is ok with you, I would like to refer this to Ms. Kownak.